 Diversity, Equity and Inclusion. \$40 million for innovations in colleges' efforts to implement culturally competent practices.
 See ongoing funding above for increased diversity in hiring.
 Support for Faculty and Staff. \$100 million to support full-time faculty and \$300 million for part-time faculty.
 See ongoing funding described above.
 Technology Capacity to Support Teaching and Learning. \$40 million for Ed Tech Portfolio, \$28.5 million for district enrollment security upgrades, \$6.5 million for CCCApply enhancements and modernization.
 Provides \$75 million to address modernization of CCC technology infrastructure; \$105 million to support systemwide implementation of common course numbering; and \$25 million for software that maps out intersegmental curricular pathways.
 Non-Proposition 98 Investments Supporting Institutional Quality and Capacity. \$75 million ongoing for the Physical Plant and Instructional Support program, unspecified ongoing funds to assist in covering increases to CalPERS and CalSTRS, \$150 million one-time for deferred maintenance, \$100 million one-time for Guided Pathways implementation, and \$1.5-\$2.5 million one-time and \$250,000 ongoing to support development of a streamlined reporting process and tool.
 Provides \$373 million of Proposition 51 funds for facilities.
 Also provides \$387.6 million in one-time Proposition 98 funds for deferred maintenance.
 Capacity to Support the System.
 Additional Chancellor's Office staffing, including 9 Educational Services & Workforce Development positions, 6 Fiscal Services positions, 4 Legal positions, 4 Communications and Governmental Relations positions, and 8 Technology and Research positions.
 Provides \$1.4 million ongoing to support nine (9) new positions in 2022-23, and states intention to provide additional \$1.4 million in 2023-24 for another 10 positions.
 Students' Equitable Recovery.
-Requests (1) policy recommendations from independent research entity on how to ensure guaranteed admission to UC or CSU for transfer students without loss of units; (2) removal of sunset data on CCAP programs; and (3) reauthorization and recasting of EWD program to support a student-centered approach that expands work-based learning.
+Requests (1) policy recommendations from independent research entity on how to ensure guaranteed admission to UC or CSU for transfer students without loss of units; (2) removal of sunset date on CCAP programs; and (3) reauthorization and recasting of EWD program to support a student-centered approach that expands work-based learning.
 See one-time Proposition 98 funding for AB 928 implementation above.
+Removes sunset date on CCAP programs, and removes the 10% limit on the number of FTES claimed as special admits.
+Extends sunset date of EWD program by 5 years, to January 1, 2028.
 College Affordability and Supports. \$500 million one-time and \$50 million ongoing to develop affordable student housing program.
 Also requests (1) unspecified revenues and statutory authority to ensure equitable student access to books and materials; (2) identification of a dedicated revenue source for increasing Cal Grant amounts for CCC students to address the total cost of attendance; and (3) expanded eligibility for AB 540 nonresident tuition exemption.
 See above the ongoing Proposition 98 funding related to Cal Grant eligibility expansion, and the one-time funding for AB 540 students.